claret-srl/ROMANTIG/README.md

 - Now you can open Grafana on [localhost:3000](localhost:3000) `user:admin` `password:admin` and select predefined "RomanTIG Overall Equipment Effectiveness" dashboard to visualize [OEE](https://www.oee.com/) live data.
 You can freely add plots and other tables by using the "add new panel" function of Grafana, than save as a [`dashboard.json`](.\grafana\dashboards\dashboard.json) file in `.\grafana\dashboards\` directory to persist the changes after rebooting the container or the Grafana service.

-- To stop all the services in the containers execute:
+- To stop all the services in the containers execute: `./services down`
-`./services down`
-- To only pull all images from Docker Hub without start the services in the Docker Container:
+- To only pull all images from Docker Hub without start the services in the Docker Container: `./services --pull`
-`./services --pull`
-- To stop, build and start the services in the Docker Container:
-`sudo ./services --debug`
+- To stop, build and start the services in the Docker Container: `sudo ./services --debug`
 - To see the help function of the service script `./services --help`

-- To delete the Volumes and the Networks
 > **Warning**
+>
-> This operation will ERASE ALL the Docker Volumes and all the data stored in the databases!
+> Teh following operation will **erase** all the Docker Volumes and **all the data stored in the databases!**
-`./services --remove`
+- To delete the Volumes and the Networks `./services --remove`

 ## Example
 ![Dashboard](./img/dashboard.png)